mavn2/ERS/README.md

 ## Description

-A full stack expense reimbursement system buit around a Java Maven project, connect to a PostgreSQL Database using JDBC.
-A RESTful layer of controller classes created with JAX-RS transfer data to a dynamic web-based front-end built using JSP files. connected by Servlets.
+A full stack expense reimbursement system buit around a Java Maven project, connected to a PostgreSQL Database using JDBC.
+A RESTful layer of controller classes created with JAX-RS transfer data to a dynamic web-based front-end built using JSP files, with routing handled by Servlets.
 JavaScript enables dynamic user interaction and data display.

 ## Table of Contents

 *Description
 *Installation
 *Usage
 *License
 *Contributing
 *Tests
-*Questions
+\*Questions

 ## Installation